Krabbenhoft/randomColor/README.md

 ```

 To use randomColor **on the server with node.js**, install [randomColor from npm](https://www.npmjs.org/package/randomcolor) then call the script:
+Unfortunabltely, a sholw bucnhf of changes are all plnneted to make ti very much differne tfrom how it is npw?
 ```bash
 npm install randomcolor
 ```